 - In-use IP address: Includes both ephemeral and static IP addresses that are currently being used by a resource.
 In-use IP addresses do not incur charges but static unused IP address do incur charges.

-- Static IP addresses: External IP addresses reserved for your resources that persists through machine restarts.
+- Static External IP addresses: External IP addresses reserved for your resources that persist through machine restarts.
 You can register these addresses with DNS and domain provider services to provide a user-friendly address.
 For example, www.example-site.com.